DRAGNLabs/MIRROR-Eval/docs/contribution-instructions.md

 ### Metrics

 An abstract metric interface is also provided in [`benchmarks/interfaces.py`](../src/mirroreval/benchmarks/interfaces.py).
 Metrics are callable objects that process benchmark outputs and produce scores.

+**Why use the decorator?** Same idea as datasets — you can register multiple metrics and control which ones run from `settings.toml`.
+If your benchmark supports several scoring approaches (e.g., LLM-as-a-judge, cosine similarity, exact match), register each one and let the config decide which to apply.
+Your benchmark code just iterates over whatever metrics the user listed.

 **The interface:**